ideckia/ideckia_api/README.md

 * getStatus():Void
   * Method called from the editor to show if the action has any problems.
 * show(currentState:ItemState):Promise<ItemState>
-  * Method called when the state that belongs this action shows up
+  * Method called when the state that belongs this action shows up.
 * hide():Void
   * Method called when the state that belongs this action goes out of sight.
 * getActionDescriptor():Promise<ActionDescriptor>  (Used by the editor)